Mandatory for ALL international students

-All non-Canadians coming to McGill must obtain all 3 of the documents below to study legally in Quebec (and Canada) if enrolled in a program lasting 6 months or longer.
+All non-Canadians coming to McGill must obtain the documents below to study legally in Quebec (and Canada) if enrolled in a program lasting 6 months or longer.

-Programs shorter than six months (e.g. 1-term exchanges) do not need a CAQ and Study Permit, but may need a TRV or eTA (see below).
+Programs shorter than 6 months (e.g. 1-term exchanges) do not need a CAQ and Study Permit, but may need a TRV or eTA (see below).

 All travellers entering Canada require a passport from their home country.
 If you are already in Canada and need to renew your passport, consult Foreign Affairs and International Trade Canada's list of foreign diplomatic representatives in the country here.